googleanalytics/autotrack/docs/plugins/clean-url-tracker.md

     <td>
       <p>A function that is passed a <a href="/docs/common-options.md#fieldsobj"><code>fieldsObj</code></a> (containing the <code>location</code> and <code>page</code> fields and optionally the custom dimension field set via <code>queryDimensionIndex</code>) as its first argument and a <code>parseUrl</code> utility function (which returns a <a href="https://developer.mozilla.org/en-US/docs/Web/API/Location"><code>Location</code></a>-like object) as its second argument.</p>
       <p>The <code>urlFieldsFilter</code> function must return a <code>fieldsObj</code> (either the passed one or a new one), and the returned fields will be sent with all hits.
 Non-URL fields set on the <code>fieldsObj</code> are ignored.</p>
-      <p><strong>Warning:</strong> be careful when modifying the <code>location</code> field as it's used to determine many session-level dimensions in Google Analytics (e.g. utm campaign data, site search, hostname, etc.).
+      <p><strong>Warning:</strong> be careful when modifying the <code>location</code> field as it's used to determine many session-level dimensions in Google Analytics (e.g. utm campaign data, adwords identifiers, hostname, etc.).
 Unless you need to update the hostname, it's usually better to only modify the <code>page</code> field.</p>
     </td>
   </tr>
 </table>